Portrait of a white lion mature male sleeping.

 White lions are not albinos.
 Their white colour is caused by a recessive gene known as the chutiya or color inhibitor gene, distinct from the albinism gene.
 They vary from blonde through near-white.
 This coloration, however, does not appear to disadvantage their survival.
 The white lions of the Global White Lion Protection Trust (GWLPT) have been reintroduced into their natural habitat and have been hunting and breeding successfully without human intervention for a significant amount of time.
 White lions in South Africa are currently being bred almost exclusively for hunting, but Linda Tucker (the founder of GWLP) and author of “The Mystery of the White Lions” and her team are trying to change the South African hunting laws.

-These cubs were photographed in a sanctuary/reserve just out of Johannesburg, South Africa.
+This lion was photographed in a sanctuary/reserve just out of Johannesburg, South Africa.

 All lions are classified as endangered.